-The wave/particle duality mystery began [25] in 1924 with de Broglie's PhD thesis.
+The wave/particle duality mystery crystallized in 1924 [25] with de Broglie's PhD thesis.
 He failed to clarify his hypothesis of a wave "associated with a particle"; as a result his hypothesis is given several very different formulations using phrases such as: a material particle "has a wavelike nature", "is a wave", "exhibits wave-like properties", "behaves like a wave"; or even "the electron is transformed from a particle into a wave and back again".
 This is the kind of bad language confusion calling out for a philosopher.
-This is not the model used in the mathematical description of such phenomena, where an abstract technique called Huygens' theory is used for the creation and destruction everywhere of new, 'secondary' centers of propagation is proposed.
+This is not the model used in the mathematical description of such phenomena, where an abstract technique called Huygens' wave theory is used for the creation and destruction everywhere of new, 'secondary' centers of propagation is proposed.
+This critical subject is analyzed in much greater detail in a later, companion paper (UET7D), which describes a unitary solution using only particle electrons.

-2.2.6 ELECTRON SPIN
+2.2.6 ATOMIC SPIN

-One of the most important experiments [26] in the evolution of quantum mechanics was performed in 1922 by Otto Stern and Walther Gerlach, who sent a beam of neutral silver atoms through a powerful magnet whose strength varied along its axis.
+One of the most important experiments [26] in the evolution of quantum mechanics was performed in 1922 by Otto Stern (1888-1969) and Walther Gerlach, who sent a beam of neutral silver atoms through a powerful magnet whose strength varied along its axis.
 If the particles were classical spinning objects, one would expect the distribution of their spin angular momentum vectors to be random and continuous.
 Each particle would be deflected by a different amount, producing some density distribution on the detector screen.
 Instead, the particles passing through the Stern-Gerlach apparatus are deflected either up or down by a specific amount.
 The observed discrete deflections were interpreted as indicating that particles possess an intrinsic angular momentum (or 'spin') that can only take a finite set of values; i.e. its angular momentum is quantized.
-These measurements also showed that the 3D spatial directions of this angular momentum are exclusive, which means that the measurement of the spin along the z-axis destroys information about a particle's spin along the x and y axis.
+These measurements also showed that the 3D spatial directions of this angular momentum are exclusive, which means that the measurement of the spin along the z-axis destroys information about a particle's spin along the x and y axes.
 The observed results showed that the deflected silver atoms were deflected into two distinct groups, indicating that these silver atoms had a spin of one half quantum.
 The problem of quantum spin was addressed in depth in our fifth paper [5], when a new physical model of the electron also led to a new interpretation of the positron - the positively charged electron.

 These new features of the electron were categorized as "the digital electron".
-It is the discrete properties of the electron, or rather, the discrete properties of the interaction between pairs of electrons, that accounts for all the observed quantum effects including the so-called "photon".
-Along with the rejection of asynchronous action-at-a-distance, it has been the ongoing, erroneous assumption that interactions are continuous that has led to the mathematical models known as classical mechanics.
+It is the discrete properties of the electron or rather, the discrete properties of the interaction between pairs of electrons, that accounts for all the observed quantum effects including [6] the so-called "photon".
+Along with the rejection of asynchronous action-at-a-distance, it has been the ongoing, erroneous assumption that interactions are continuous [§2.3.2] that has led to the mathematical models known as classical mechanics.
 This error has persisted with the mathematical assumptions, which underpin quantum mechanics; these assertions will be demonstrated herein.

-2.3 EXPLICIT ASSUMPTIONS
+2.3 EXPLICIT MECHANICAL ASSUMPTIONS

-This section briefly reviews the assumptions that formed the foundations of Classical Physics.
+This subsection briefly reviews the assumptions that formed the foundations of Classical Physics.
 As we shall see, it was the challenge to some of these assumptions that led to the evolution of quantum theory.
-This review here follows some of the analysis presented by Christian Wüthrich in his presentation [27] on the early history of quantum theory.